pittcist/mgs406_flask/README.md

 source venv/bin/activate
 ```

-If you don't have a Python virtural environment or you just created a new work directory, use the following commands to create a new virtual environemnt:
+If you don't have a Python virtual environment, or you just created a new work directory, use the following commands to create a new virtual environment:

 ```bash
 # You may need to use python3 to replace python depending on your system settings